 How to book?

 Speaker availabilities are strictly limited and will be allocated on a first book and pay basis.
-Please book your course by contacting RIBA CPD Manager, Mona Devereau or call 0207 307 3848.
+To discuss fees and book your course, please contact Head of RIBA CPD Programmes, Mona Devereau or call 0207 307 3848.